 Each planned land unit (PLU) for crop will have a calculated PLU Erodibility Index - water (EIw) based on the dominant critical soil (see equation 1 below) in the PLU.
 The (EIw) will be categorized into four soil erodibility potentials through the Conservation Resource Web Services – PLU Modified Erodibility Potential-Water.
 The service utilizes the NRCS-published soils database (SSURGO) according to equations 1 and 2.

-Equation 1: PLU Erodibility Potential – Water = K*(LS)/T
+Equation 1: PLU Erodibility Potential – Water (EIw) = K*(LS)/T

 Where K is the K factor of the surface horizon of the dominant critical soil component.
 The dominant critical soil component is determined as the soil with the highest surface K factor and is a major map unit component (majorcompflag=True) that is greater than 10% of the PLU.
 In case of a K factor tie, choose the soil component among the set having the highest percentage of the PLU.
 K is obtained from the SSURGO data base data element for soil erodibility factor (chorizon.kffact).